Skip to content

 registry_urlstring"https://cliqhub.io"Base URL of the CliqHub registry

 Browsing, searching, and installing are anonymous — no token required.
 A token is only needed for publishing teams.
+For CI/CD, generate a named API token with cliq hub token.

 {